 Key #2: The difference between Intentions and Goals

 Lots of folks think that intentions are goals, but I’m here to tell you that the two are very different.
-Remember, intentions are specific, but they are feeling based.
-Goals can definitely be specific, but they are usually number based.

 So how do we turn this goal into an intention?
 Thinking about what it would feel like to lose weight.
 How would your body feel?
 Your mind?
 What steps would you need to actively take to support that intention?